Dewa Sanzan Hiking and Itineraries

 Written by Timothy Bunting

 To truly get the most out of a Dewa Sanzan hike, it’s important to understand exactly how the three mountains became a centre for spiritual rebirth in the first place.
 Since ancient times, the Japanese have regarded mountains as an abode of the gods, a sacred location holding all of life’s secrets.
 Those brave enough to enter came out feeling totally refreshed, euphoric even.
 More and more ventured into the mountains, and more and more came out feeling as if they had been ‘reborn’.
 Before long, the Dewa Sanzan became known as a central location for spiritual rebirth.
 Looking for Dewa Sanzan itineraries?
 Skip to the section.
-Or, go straight to the bus section.
+Or, go straight to the bus section for public transport options.